Easy homemade pizza dough - ready to bake in 15 minutes.

 - 2 teaspoons kosher salt

 - 2 1/2 cups (300g) all purpose flour, plus extra for dusting

-- Mix yeast, sugar, and hot water in a large bowl.
-Let stand 2-3 minutes until yeast begins to foam.
+- Mix yeast, sugar, and warm water in a large bowl (you can also use a stand mixer fitted with the dough hook).
+Let stand 3-4 minutes until yeast begins to foam.

 - Add olive oil and salt to yeast mixture.

 - Stir in most of the flour, reserving about 1/2 cup, until dough starts to come together.